Code-Institute-Submissions/dl-wine-cellar/README.md

 - Login: This allows a registered user to log in to the application.
 - Register: This allows new users to create an account.
 - Logout: This allows a user to logout from the application.
-- Add Wine: This allows a registered user to add a recipe.
+- Add Wine: This allows a registered user to add a wine.
-- Edit wine: This allows a user to edit their own recipe.
+- Edit wine: This allows a user to edit their own wine.
 If the current user is not the author, an error message is displayed below the navigation bar.
 - Delete wine: This allows a store owner to delete a wine from the store.
 If the current user is not a superuser, an error message is displayed.
 - Toast messages: Bootstrap Toast messages are used to display messages to the user when carrying out different functions such as adding an item to the cart or editing an item.
 - Search bar: This allows any user to search by name, description, country or grape of the wine.